• African Adventures

 Blixen is one of the legends of the Golden Age of safari and African Hunter deserves a spot on any safari enthusiast’s bookshelf.

-The Corbett Collection - Volume 1: The Man-Eating Leopard of Rudraprayag and My Kumaon
+• The Corbett Collection - Volume 1: The Man-Eating Leopard of Rudraprayag and My Kumaon - Now Available on Audiobook!

 From the original US edition: This is the story of the most publicized jungle animal that ever lived.
 In his best-selling Man-Eater's of Kumaon, Jim Corbett told of his battles with many man-eating tigers.
 In this book he tells a sustained and climactic story of his hard-won battle with a single leopard.
 Leopards very rarely become man-eaters, but those few that do are the peers of the man-eating tigers in ferocity and possess an even greater cunning.